Feyerabend/vm/jvm1/README.md

 }
 ```

-Especially the last part is instructive.
+Especially the last part here is instructive.
 If we combine descriptions of
 the instructions,[^instrwiki] with the above we get a familiar picture:

 ```text